getsolus/help-center-docs/software/fzf/en.md

 sudo eopkg it fzf
 ```

 The shell extensions are not enabled by default after the `fzf` package is installed.
-The procedures to enable these features are described below.
+The procedures to enable these features are described below.For more tips and examples on the usage of `fzf`, visit its [github](https://github.com/junegunn/fzf) and [wiki](https://github.com/junegunn/fzf/wiki/examples) pages.

 ## Fuzzy Auto-Completion

 [Fuzzy completion](https://github.com/junegunn/fzf#fuzzy-completion-for-bash-and-zsh) for files and directories can be triggered by a trigger sequence (`**` by default) followed by the `TAB` key for `bash` and `zsh`.
-To enable this feature, add the following lines to the shell configuration file
+To enable this feature, add the following lines to the shell configuration file depending on the shell you use (`~/.bashrc` for `bash` and `~/.zshrc` for `zsh`).
 ### Bash
 ``` bash
 FZF_COMPLETION_FILE=/usr/share/bash-completion/completions/fzf
 [[ -f $FZF_COMPLETION_FILE ]] && source $FZF_COMPLETION_FILE
 ```
 ### Zsh
 ``` bash
 FZF_COMPLETION_FILE=/usr/share/zsh/site-functions/_fzf